Private, In-Home Tutoring in Holbrook, Arizona

-SchoolTutoring Academy’s tutoring programs for Holbrook students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Holbrook, Arizona students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 The curriculum provides a comprehensive overview of learning in each subject.
 The ELA curriculum follows Arizona State Standards program, College and Career Ready curriculum that is designed to prepare students for college and careers when they graduate high school.
 The College and Career Ready math program is designed to be more coherent and focused.
 It does focus on giving students the understanding of conceptual ideas.
 Beyond the core, there are also a wide range of programs designed to engage students and provide real opportunities in career-driven learning.

 We currently cover the following Holbrook-area school district: Holbrook Unified School District.